DylanAlloy/babyagi/README.md

 After that link `llama/main` to llama.cpp/main and `models` to the folder where you have the Llama model weights.
 Then run the script with `OPENAI_API_MODEL=llama` or `-l` argument.

 # Warning<a name="continous-script-warning"></a>
 This script is designed to be run continuously as part of a task management system.
 Running this script continuously can result in high API usage, so please use it responsibly.
-Additionally, the script requires the OpenAI and Pinecone APIs to be set up correctly, so make sure you have set up the APIs before running the script.
+Additionally, the script requires the OpenAI and self-hosted ChromaDB to be set up correctly, so make sure you have set up the APIs before running the script.

 # Contribution
 Needless to say, BabyAGI is still in its infancy and thus we are still determining its direction and the steps to get there.
 Currently, a key design goal for BabyAGI is to be *simple* such that it's easy to understand and build upon.
 To maintain this simplicity, we kindly request that you adhere to the following guidelines when submitting PRs: